Passing Ahead in Transition: How to Run a Fast Break That Actually Works

 Recognising Phase 1

-Phase 1 is on if there is:
+Phase 1 is on if either of these exists:

 When Phase 1 isn’t on: Phase 2